gavinlyonsrepo/cylon/Readme.md

 Command line program for an Arch linux distro as possible.
 This script provides numerous tools to Arch Linux users for updates, maintenance, system checks and backups.
+The software is mainly console text based also uses dialog GUI's at a few points for directory and file selection.

 Config
 ------